-Click on the Extended Wi-Fi tab to display the statistics for the connection between the DAP-1520 and any connected clients.
+Click on the Extended Wi-Fi tab to display the statistics for the connection between the DAP-1610 and any connected clients.

-Connecting a Wireless Client WPS Button
+Connecting Wireless Clients to the Extended Network WPS Button

-WPS (Wi-Fi Protected Setup) is a simple and secure way to connect your wireless devices with the DAP-1520.
-Most wireless devices such as wireless routers, media players, printers, and cameras will have a WPS button (or a software utility with WPS) that you can press to connect to the DAP-1520.
+Once an uplink network has been established, you may use the DAP-1610's WPS function to add additional wireless clients to your extended network.
+Many wireless devices such as wireless routers, media players, printers, and cameras will have a WPS button (or a software utility with WPS) that you can press to connect to the DAP-1610.
 Please refer to the user manual for the wireless device you want to connect to make sure you understand how to enable WPS.
 Once you know, follow the steps below:

-- Step 1 Press the WPS button on the DAP-1520 for about 1 second.
+- Step 1 Press the WPS button on the DAP-1610 for about 1 second.
 The LED on the device will start to blink.
 You can also use the WPS option in the setup wizard section of the web interface. - Step 2 Within 120 seconds, press the WPS button on your wireless device. - Step 3 Allow up to 1 minute to configure.
 Once the LED light stops blinking and turns solid green, you will be connected and your wireless connection will be secured with WPA2.